cracyc/msdos-player/readme.txt

 ----- Thanks

-8086/80186/80286 code is based on MAME 0.149.
+8086/80286 code is based on MAME 0.149 and fixes in MAME 0.150 to 0.185 are applied.
-NEC V30 instructions code is based on MAME 0.128
+NEC V30 instructions code is based on MAME 0.128.
-80386 code is based on MAME 0.152 and fixes in MAME 0.154 to 0.174 are applied.
+8038/80486 code is based on MAME 0.152 and fixes in MAME 0.154 to 0.185 are applied.

 INT 15H AH=87H (Copy Extended Memory), AH=89H (Switch to Protected Mode), INT 33H AX=001FH (Disable Mouse Driver), AX=0020H (Enable Mouse Driver), and some DOS info block improvements are based on DOSBox.

-Patched by Mr.Sagawa, Mr.sava, Mr.Kimura (emk) and Mr.Jason Hood.
+Patched by Mr.Sagawa, Mr.sava, Mr.Kimura (emk), and Mr.Jason Hood.

 ----------------------------------------
 TAKEDA, toshiya